11/14/2024

 Thomas

-to?
 Well, it's an exciting moment for the entire management team.
 We have been very often in the back.
-And now it's the time to really get out in the open, in the sunlight, and show what we do.
+And now it's the time to really get out in the open, in the sunlight. and show what we do.
 And we have an industry that's amazing with very dedicated people, a lot of experts.
-I have the chance of leading a 2200 strong team across all continents.
-And we can't wait to share more about what we do and get some of you in the behind the stage, in the backstage, and understand what makes this unique business model so strong and so strong for the future.
+I have the chance of leading 2,200 strong team across all continents.
+We can't wait to share more about what we do and get some of you behind the stage, in the backstage, and understand what makes this unique business model so strong and so strong for the future.

 speaker

 What is your view on the feedback so far internally?
-It's interesting for us to know what on the spin-off process and any external communication or feedback that you could share.
+It's interesting for us to know, you know, on the spin-off process and, you know, any external communication or feedback that you could share?

 speaker